 As we had already visited the main attractions in Gozo that we had planned to see, we decided to have a relaxation day.
 We slept a little longer, then we had a late breakfast at the San Antonio Guesthouse in Xlendi.
-However - we thought a little trip to the harbour in Mgarr couldn´t hurt and there would still be time to stay at the pool and take a dip in Xlendi Bay.
+However - we thought a little trip to the harbor in Mgarr couldn´t hurt and there would still be time to stay at the pool and take a dip in Xlendi Bay.

 Soon we arrived in Mgarr at the Vapur Bus Station, which is just at the Ferry Terminal, where the ferries to the main island of Malta depart.
 We walked around in the neat area and watched the first loads of day guests arrive in Gozo.

-From Victoria we went back to Xlendi and climbed the hill at the bay and followed the path back down to the water.
-Xlendi is really beautiful, rather peaceful and relaxed and I couldn´t get enough of it.
+From Victoria, we went back to Xlendi and climbed the hill at the bay and followed the path back down to the water.
+Xlendi is really beautiful, rather peaceful and relaxed and I couldn't get enough of it.
 Of course, the trip wouldn't be complete without taking a plunge at the bay.
 Wonder why the water was still so cold.

 Later, we came back for dinner at the oceanfront.
 The next day we would already have to leave for Valletta.